 |Mevalonate Kinase Deficiency (MKD) also known as Hyper IgD Syndrome (HIDS)|

 The MVK gene mutation is uncommon, but in The Netherlands, 1:350 people carry the recessive gene mutation.
-Two parents have to carry the recessive gene mutation to lead to the autosomal recessive inheritance of HIDS symptoms in a child.
+In general, both parents have to carry the recessive gene mutation to lead to the autosomal recessive inheritance of HIDS symptoms in a child.
 Most HIDS patients are Caucasian, live in western European countries and 60 percent are either Dutch or French.

 Symptoms of HIDS are noted by the first year of life in most patients.
 Bouts of HIDS symptoms or attacks usually begin with chills, then a quick rise in temperature that causes a fever for 3-7 days.
-HIDS patients may have a diffuse erythematous maculpapular rash, urticaria, headaches, joint pain, large joint arthritis, enlarged cervical lymph nodes, vomiting and diarrhea during the flares.
+HIDS patients may (but not always) have a diffuse erythematous maculpapular rash, urticaria, headaches, joint pain, large joint arthritis, enlarged cervical lymph nodes, vomiting and diarrhea during the flares.
 Some patients have petechiae or purpura, and even painful aphthous mouth or vaginal ulcers.
 As with all other autoinflammatory diseases, these conditions are not infectious, and are generally caused by having a genetic mutation that causes this disease.
 Even during flares of fever with the accompanying symptoms, these patients are not infectious if they are suffering from a HIDS flare.

-The intensity of symptoms begins to taper off after a few days.
+The intensity of HIDS symptoms begins to taper off after a few days of the flare.
 The attacks can occur with great frequency, often every two to six weeks, and are often triggered by vaccinations, minor trauma, stress, surgery or unknown causes.